niner-games/magiedit/README.md

 ### Parameters

-Finally, go to `common/config/params-local.php` and adjust the application configuration to your needs:
+Go to `common/config/params-local.php` and adjust the application configuration to your needs:

 ```php
 'senderEmail' => 'username@o2.pl',